 Warranty: 12 months

-We tried out this vacuum and mop in a real home, to see how well it cleaned floors using both the mopping and vacuuming functions.
+We tried out this vacuum and mop in a real home to see how well it cleaned floors using both the mopping and vacuuming functions.
 We were also interested in whether it would avoid mopping area rugs as well as how well it could navigate all the obstacles in a real-world environment.
-As we’ve said, the mop is one of the best we’ve reviewed, but read on to see what stopped it getting 5 stars.
+As we’ve said, the mop is one of the best we’ve reviewed, but read on to see what stopped it from getting 5 stars.

 Yeedi Mop Station Pro: Design